Sukkal: Sukkal as a type of deities

-In Mesopotamian religion, some deities were designated as sukkals, and founctioned as a divine counterpart of the human officials.
+In Mesopotamian religion, some deities were designated as sukkals and functioned as a divine counterpart of the human officials.
 Due to more direct evidence present in myths compared to economic and administrative texts, their functions are better known than these of their human namesakes.
-A sukkal was the highest ranked member of a deity's court, and in some cases in god lists could appear even before their children.
+A sukkal was the highest-ranked member of a deity's court, and in some cases in god lists could appear even before their children.
 At the same time, not every servant deity was a sukkal.
 Three distinct classes of divine servants can be found in various documents: advisers and representatives (including the sukkal), deities dealing with the personal needs of a god, and finally those tasked with upkeep of their household, such as divine cooks or gardeners.
 In myths, sukkals act both as traveling envoys of their masters, and as their advisors at home.
 Wisdom was frequently regarded as a trait of this class of deities.
 While most deities had courtiers, usually only these whose position in the pantheon was well established had sukkals, and sukkals of the major city gods were likely the oldest deities of this type.
 Instances of a sukkal having a sukkal of their own, while known, should be regarded as an anomaly according to Richard L. Litke.
 For example, Niĝgina, a sukkal of the sun god Utu, had her own sukkal, as did Alammuš, the sukkal of the moon god Nanna.

 The goddess Ninshubur is regarded by Assyriologists as "the earliest and most important" sukkal, the "archetypal vizier of the gods."

 The attribute associated with all sukkals was a staff.
 Papsukkal could be called bēl ḫaṭṭi, "lord of the staff."
 Similarly, Nuska bore the Sumerian epithet en-ĝidri, "lord of the scepter."
 Alla, Isimud and Ninshubur were depicted holding staffs too.
 One possible depiction of Ninshubur carrying a staff is present on the seal of Lugal-ushumgal, governor of Lagash during the reigns of Naram-Sin of Akkad and his son Shar-Kali-Sharri.
 A sukkal was expected to walk in front of their master, leading the way with their staff.
 Sukkals could be associated with doors as well.
 In literary texts, they could be tasked with screening visitors who wanted to see their master.